 With some frites in the market square, some chocolate (it is Belgium, after all), and a delightful canal cruise, it’s hard to ask for a prettier day than one spent in Bruges.

-As much as I loved the horses clomping by over the cobblestones and the absurdly colorful city center, there are things that some visitors find less-than-appealing about Bruges.
+As much as we loved the horses clomping by over the cobblestones and the absurdly colorful city center, there are things that some visitors find less-than-appealing.
 If you’re deciding whether to visit Bruges or Ghent on your Belgium trip, they’re important to know.

 The biggest complaint is that some people find Bruges to be too touristy and crowded.
 While it does feel like the whole city was created with tourists in mind, the medieval buildings are very much authentic.
 All the souvenir stores are certainly less so.
-The issue with crowds seems largely dependent on day of the week and time of year when you visit Bruges.
-I visited on a Thursday in early June, which isn’t quite high season, so I didn’t have that impression, but it’s a common one.
+The issue with crowds seems largely dependent on day of the week and time of year when you visit.

 Things to do in Bruges